niallio9/insight_project/README.md

 # SafeRoute

 SafeRoute is a tool that enables drivers to make proactive decisions to lower their risk of being in a collision while on the roads in Toronto.
 A live web application for navigation in the city of Toronto can be found at http://nialler.pythonanywhere.com/.
+(Webpage is currently not in operation.
+Find a snapshot pf the webpage below :))

 SafeRoute combines vehicle collsion data from the Toronto Police Department, with map information from OpenStreetMap, and weather inforamtion from Dark Sky API.